 Another typical use of focus groups is to gather information about a target audience.
 Here again the homogenizing power of the group can prevent nuances from surfacing.
 Much better to observe people doing the task you care about than to have them talk about it.
-If an interview is all you can manage, it's typically much more useful to run 1-1 sessions, or small groups of co-workers, rather than bringing people together in a focus group environment.
+If an interview is all you can manage, it’s typically much more useful to run one on one sessions, or small groups of co-workers, rather than bringing people together in a focus group environment.

 Better uses for groups of users